-Subjects who are co-infected with hepatitis B may experience increased liver function tests and exacerbation of hepatitis symptoms when TDF is stopped.
+Exacerbations of HBV have been reported in patients after discontinuation of TDF.
+Patients, who are coinfected with HBV, may have increased values on liver function tests and exacerbation of hepatitis symptoms when TDF is stopped.
 Usually these symptoms are self-limiting; however, serious complications have been reported.
 The causal relationship to TDF discontinuation is unknown.
-Participants should be followed closely for the first several months following TDF discontinuation.
+Patients coinfected with hepatitis B (HBV) and HIV should be closely monitored with both clinical and laboratory for several months after stopping TDF treatment.